tradingview/lightweight-charts/docs/customization.md

 #### Time Format

-`timeFormatter` function can be used to customize the format of the time stamp displayed on the time axis below the vertical crosshair line.
+`timeFormatter` function can be used to customize the format of the time stamp displayed on the time scale below the vertical crosshair line.
 Currently, changing the time format of the time scale labels itself is not available, yet this feature is planned for the future.

 ```javascript